MindeKing/TipsModAutoLang/README.md

   * Manually rename one file
   * Automatically rename one file

-  After which point, you will be asked if you want the script to do the same for all following file conflicts.
+  After which point, you will be asked if you want the script to do the same for all following file conflicts.\
+  Additionally, if set to "replace", the lang / output file will automatically be replaced too.

 * `__tip_file_template` [path to existing .txt / blank]\
 The *tip file template* refers to a .txt file containing the basic layout that tip files will be generated with.\